Foundations for an Abstract Proof Theory in the Context of Horn Rules

 There are various avenues for future research.
-We could provide a more fine-grained treatment, taking the internal structure of sequents into account.
-Doing so, we could investigate the inter-workings of cut-elimination in a broad setting.
-Second, we could generalize the types of structural rules considered in our framework, moving beyond Horn rules.
+First, we could generalize the types of structural rules considered in our framework, moving beyond Horn rules.
 In fact, as discovered in~\cite{LyoBer19,Lyo21thesis}, certain proof systems utilizing disjunctive properties admit transformations similar to those in \sect~\ref{sec:generic-algs}.
 Examining these cases and incorporating them into our framework seems promising.
-Third, we could extend our methods to pinpoint how other types of proof systems arise (e.g. linear nested sequents), identifying the spaces these calculi exist within and uncovering transformations that navigate them.
+Second, we could investigate an even broader class of g-sequents, e.g. hypergraphs of sequents, similar to those used for relevance logics~\cite{Vig00}.
+Third, we could consider a larger set of inference rule types; for example, rules that introduce fresh edges between edges in a g-sequent (similar to the $\rightarrow^{2}_{R}$ rule in~\cite{KuzLel18}) or display rules like those used in display calculi~\cite{Bel82,Wan02} that switch the designated vertex of a g-sequent (i.e. the `root') to another vertex.
+Fourth, we could investigate other types of proof systems (e.g. linear nested sequents) through the lens of our framework, identifying the spaces these calculi exist within and uncovering transformations that navigate them.